arcann-chem/arcann_training/README.md

     "mean_s_per_step": -1
 }
 ```

+Here the `"user_machine_keyword"` should match the `"myHPCkeyword1"` keyword in the `machine.json` (see [Cluster Setup](#machine) above).
+Note that the more performant GPUs should ideally be used for training, while the other steps could be alllocated to less performant GPUs or even to CPUs.
+The `"deepmd_model_version"` `2.2` indicates the DeePMD version used and the `deepmd_model_type_descriptor` `se_e2_a` is the [smooth-edition](https://papers.nips.cc/paper_files/paper/2018/hash/e2ad76f2326fbc6b56a45a56c59fafdb-Abstract.html) strategy used for creating the atomic configuration descriptor (ex: `se2_a` for two-body descriptors with radial and angular information, currently supported descriptors are `se_a`, `se_ar` and `se_e2_a`).
+The followiing keywords are the DeePMD training parameters, that you can eventually modify or keep the default values.

-Here we changed the GPU partition to be used for training (default is `v100`, indicated in the `machine.json` file) and used a user chosen walltime of 4 h (instead of the default indicated by `-1`).
+Here we used a user chosen walltime of 4 h (instead of the default indicated by `-1`, which will calculate the job walltime automatically based on your previous trainings).
 We can then execute all the other phases in order (waiting for `Slurm` jobs to finish!).
 That's it!
 Now you just need to update the local folder:
 ```
-rsync -rvu USER@jean-zay.idris.fr:/PATH/TO/JZ/WORK_DIR $WORK_DIR
+rsync -rvu USER@HPC-MACHINE.fr:/PATH/TO/WORK_DIR $WORK_DIR
 ```
 and you are ready to move on to the exploration phase!

 **Notes:**
 - At some point during the iterative procedure we might want to get rid of our initial data sets, we would only need to set the `use_initial_datasets` variable to `False`
 - We might also have generated some data independently from the iterative procedure that we might want to start using, this can be done by copying the corresponding DeePMD-kit systems to `data/`, prefixing their names by `extra_` and setting the `use_extra_datasets` variable to `True`
-- At the end of the step the last phase `increment` will create the folders needed for the next iteration, save the current NNPs (stored as graph files `graph_?_XXX[_compressed].pb`) into the `$WORK_DIR/NNP` folder and write a `control/training_XXX.json` file with all parameters used during training.
+- At the end of the step the last phase `increment` will create the folders needed for the next iteration, save the current NNPs (stored as graph files `graph_[nnp_count]_XXX[_compressed].pb`) into the `$WORK_DIR/NNP` folder and write a `control/training_XXX.json` file with all parameters used during training.

 <div id="usage-exploration"></div>